yabinmeng/opscs3restore/README.md

 * mc-<#>-big-Statistics.db
 * mc-<#>-big-Summary.db

-**NOTE**: Currently this utility ONLY supports C* table with "mc" format (C* 3.0+/DSE 5.0/DSE5.1).
-It will be extended in the future to support other versions of formats.
+**NOTE**: the "mc" part at the beginning represents SSTable format version which correspsonds to a particular Cassandra version (such as "la", "lb", "ma", "mb", "mc", etc.).
+This utility supports all DSE versions (and corresponding SSTable formats).

 Each thread is downloading one SSTable set.
 Multiple threads can download multiple sets concurrently.
 The maximum number threads that can concurrently download is determined by the value of <b>-d option</b>.
-If this option is not specified, then the utility only lists the OpsCenter S3 backup items without actually downloading it.
+If this option is not specified, then the utility only lists the OpsCenter backup SSTables without actually downloading it.

-When "-d <concurrent_downloading_thread_num>" option is provided, the downloaded OpsCenter S3 backup SSTables are organized locally in the following structure:
+When "-d <concurrent_downloading_thread_num>" option is provided, the backup SSTables files will be downloaded (from NFS backup location) to the spcified local download home directory.
+The following 2 options determine how the local download home directory is organized:

-<text><b> &lt;local_download_home&gt;/snapshots/&lt;DSE_host_id&gt;/sstables/&lt;keyspace&gt;/&lt;table&gt;/mc-&lt;#&gt;-big-xxx.db </b></text>.
+* The "-cls <true|false>" option controls whether to clear the local download home directory before starting downloading!
+* The "-nds <true|false>" option controls whether to maintain backup location folder structure underthe local download home directory.
+We maintain such structure by default in order to organize the recovered SSTables by keyspaces and tables.
+When this option has a "true" value (don't maintain the backup location folder structure), all restored SSTables are flattened out and put directly under the local download home directory. <b>In order to avoid possible SSTable name conflict among different keyspaces and/or tables. "-nds <true|false>" option ONLY works when you specify "-t" option.</b>

 An example is demonstrated below: